umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ![We know what you edited last week...](images/WeKnowWhatYouEditedLastWeek-v10.png)

 :::note
-The url /umbraco/#/content/content/edit/1234 is the path to open up a particular entity (with id 1234) ready for editing.
+The URL `/umbraco/#/content/content/edit/1234` is the path to open up a particular entity (with id 1234) ready for editing.

-The `logResource` has a few bugs prior to version 8.1.4, so if you are on a lower version this may not give the expected result.
+The `logResource` has a few bugs prior to version 8.1.4.
+If you are on a lower version this may not give the expected result.
 :::

 ## I know what you want to do today

 One of the key user journeys an editor will make in the backoffice is to create a new thing of some sort.
-If it is a person's job to create new blog entries in the same section two or three times a day, why not create them some handy shortcuts to achieve these common tasks?
+If it is a person's job to create new blog entries, why not create them a handy shortcut to achieve this common task?

-We could add a shortcut to allow the users to add one of the most common type of pages they would be working with, like a blogpost.
+We could add a shortcut to allow the users to add a blogpost.

 Add the following to our view: